PlaidWeb/publ-site/content/manual/Entry file format.md

     you want an entry to be a placeholder for some external content (e.g. when the entry was syndicated from an external source).

-    This will also override the entry's permalink.

 * <a name="path-alias"></a>**`Path-Alias`**: An alternate path to this entry

-    This is useful for redirecting old, non-Publ URLs to this entry.
+    This is useful for providing easy-to-remember short names for an entry, and for redirecting old, non-Publ URLs to this entry.
 For example, if you're migrating from a legacy site and you have a URL like `http://example.com/blog/0012345.php` you can set a header like:

     ```
     Path-Alias: /blog/0012345.php